David Lloyd George

-Lloyd George was a major player in the Paris Peace Conference of 1919, but the situation in Ireland worsened that year, erupting into the Irish War of Independence, which lasted until Lloyd George negotiated independence from the UK for the Irish Free State in 1921.
-At home, he initiated reforms to education and housing, but trade-union militancy rose to record levels, the economy became depressed in 1920 and unemployment rose; spending cuts followed in 1921–22, and in 1922 he became embroiled in a scandal over the sale of honours and the Chanak Crisis.
-The Carlton Club meeting resulted in backbench support for the Conservatives to end the coalition and contend the next election alone.
-Lloyd George resigned as prime minister and never held office again, but continued as the leader of a Liberal faction.
-After an awkward reunion with Asquith's faction in 1923, Lloyd George led the Liberals from 1926 to 1931.
-He put forward innovative proposals for public works and other reforms in a series of coloured books, but made only modest gains in the 1929 election.
-After 1931, he was a mistrusted figure heading a small rump of breakaway Liberals who were opposed to the National Government.
-In 1940, he refused to serve in Winston Churchill's War Cabinet.
-He was elevated to the peerage in 1945, shortly before his death.
+Lloyd George was a leading participant at the Paris Peace Conference of 1919, but the situation in Ireland worsened, erupting into the Irish War of Independence, which lasted until Lloyd George negotiated independence for the Irish Free State in 1921.
+At home, he initiated education and housing reforms, but trade-union militancy rose to record levels, the economy became depressed in 1920 and unemployment rose; spending cuts followed in 1921–22, and in 1922 he became embroiled in a scandal over the sale of honours and the Chanak Crisis.
+The Carlton Club meeting decided the Conservatives should end the coalition and contest the next election alone.
+Lloyd George resigned as prime minister, but continued as the leader of a Liberal faction.
+After an awkward reunion with Asquith's faction in 1923, Lloyd George led the weak Liberal Party from 1926 to 1931.
+He proposed innovative schemes for public works and other reforms, but made only modest gains in the 1929 election.
+After 1931, he was a mistrusted figure heading a small rump of breakaway Liberals opposed to the National Government.
+In 1940, he refused to serve in Churchill's War Cabinet.
+He was elevated to the peerage in 1945 but died before he could take his seat in the House of Lords.